jakebromberg/Concrete-Protocol-Singletons/README.md

 ### Technical details ###

 I've implemented a "weak" singleton behavior in this library.
 This means there's nothing in place to prevent more than one instantiation of your singleton class.
-This library merely provides a way to access your class as a singleton.
+This library merely provides a convenient way to access your class as a singleton.

 ### As an academic exercise, what does this accomplish? ###